Monday to Thursday: 8am – 4pm

 The Resource Centre (RC) is an integral part of St Francis Xavier College.
-It provides resources and assistance to all members of our community.
+It provides resources and assistance to all members of the SFX community.

 Most lessons, the teaching areas in the RC are filled to capacity with classes booked in or individual students doing research during their free lines.
 Reading for leisure is also a large part of our culture, with our new comfy and spacious reading space, “The Lounge”, allowing for whole classes to find a space to relax and read.

 The RC opens both before and after school, remaining open at recess and first lunch for seniors, and for juniors at second lunch.
 Students are encouraged to make use of the RC after school to help balance their home/school life.
 The college is blessed to have dedicated staff that provide additional support to our students through the Homework Heroes initiative.
 This runs after school Monday through Thursday from 3-4pm.
 Students are also encouraged to take advantage of Maths Tutorials on a Wednesday afternoon when Maths teachers are available in the RC for small group tutoring.

-At St Francis Xavier College (SFX) students will develop information literacy skills and knowledge related to information gathering, analysis, synthesis and evaluation.
+At Saint Francis Xavier College (SFX) students will develop information literacy skills and knowledge related to information gathering, analysis, synthesis and evaluation.
 Ultimately, they will learn how to learn.

-As well as our non-fiction books, our Online Databases are a large part of our service, and they deliver current peer reviewed articles on topics including History, Ethics, Health, as well as Australian and world-wide newspapers and magazines online.
+As well as our non-fiction books, our Online Databases and eBooks are a large part of our information service, and they deliver current peer reviewed articles on topics including History, Ethics, Health, as well as Australian and world-wide newspapers and magazines online.

 Through literature, students will develop their knowledge, be transformed as language users and gain enrichment from experiences outside their own lives.
 The fiction collection is arranged by genre to promote the ease of selecting.
 At SFX, students are encouraged to relax and read in The Lounge.
 Students are able to suggest titles that they would like to see added to our collection.
 We value these suggestions and regularly add these titles.

-We offer a variety of clubs and activities in which students can get involved:
+We also offer a variety of clubs in which students can get involved: